Skip to Main Content

 A legitimate debt collector usually provides debt validation through a letter before they reach out via other communication channels.
 The information a debt collector must validate includes:

-• The name of the creditor
+• The name of the creditor.

-• The amount owed
+• The amount owed.

-• The procedure to dispute the debt
+• The procedure to dispute the debt.

-If a collector withholds this information or fails to provide it immediately, it may be a sign of a scam.
+If a collector withholds this information or fails to provide it immediately, this may be a sign of a scam.
 Even if it’s not outright fraud, a debt collector has no right to take your money if they cannot validate the debt.

 4. They request an unconventional payment method